MLiserb/up4crypto/Top10_week_news/2024/week_10.md

 On March 21st, Vitalik hosted a press conference in Taipei and declined to answer questions about the recent SEC investigation.
 When asked about the SEC investigation, Vitalik refused to answer the question and gave the reporter a "long stare."
 It was noted that the questions at the press conference were collected by an organizer from ETHTaipei, and follow-up questions or clarifications were not possible.
 <br>[Source](https://fortune.com/crypto/2024/03/20/sec-gary-gensler-ethereum-security-commodity-crypto-foundation/)

-6. **Beled officially launched its denominated asset fund on the Taifang network**
+6. **BlackRock has officially launched its tokenized asset fund on the Ethereum network.**

-Beled officially launched its denominated asset fund on the Episcopal network and made a strategic investment in the asset denomination company Securitize.
-The fund is called BlackRock USD Institutional Digital Liquidity Fund, represented by BUIDL tokens based on block chains, fully supported by cash, U.S. Treasury bonds, and repurchase agreements, and will pay the proceeds daily to the tokens holders through the block chain.
-Securitize will serve as a transfer agent and denomination platform, while BNY Mellon is the custodian of fund assets.
+BlackRock has officially launched its tokenized asset fund on the Ethereum network and made a strategic investment in the asset tokenization company Securitize.
+The fund is named the BlackRock USD Institutional Digital Liquidity Fund and is represented by blockchain-based BUIDL tokens.
+It is fully backed by cash, US treasuries, and repurchase agreements, and will pay daily returns to token holders through blockchain.
+Securitize will act as the transfer agent and tokenization platform, while BNY Mellon is the custodian of the fund's assets.
 <br>[Source](https://www.coindesk.com/markets/2024/03/20/blackrock-enters-asset-tokenization-race-with-new-fund-on-the-ethereum-network/)

-7. **Bloomberg analysts expect this round of spot goods to be rejected by Taifang ETF applications on May 23**
+7. **The Bloomberg analyst predicts that this round of spot Ethereum ETF applications will be rejected on May 23rd.**

-Bloomberg analyst James Seyffart said that the possibility of spot-based ETF approval in May has become smaller and smaller, and this round is expected to be rejected on May 23 because the US regulator seems to lack Contact potential issuers about these products.
-Earlier, Seyffart and another Bloomberg analyst Eric Balchunas gave 35% of the approval odds in May.
-Currently, there are seven issuers wishing to launch the Episcopal Fund: Beled, Fuda, Invesco with Galaxy, Grayscale, VanEck, 21 Shares and Ark, and Hashdex.
+James Seyffart, a Bloomberg analyst, stated that the likelihood of spot Ethereum ETF approval in May is decreasing.
+He anticipates that this round will ultimately be rejected on May 23 due to apparent lack of engagement between the U.S. regulatory authorities and potential issuers regarding these products.
+Previously, Seyffart and another Bloomberg analyst, Eric Balchunas, had given a 35% chance of approval for May.
+Currently, seven issuers are looking to launch Ethereum funds: BlackRock, Fidelity, Invesco with Galaxy, Grayscale, VanEck, 21 Shares, and Ark and Hashdex.
 <br>[Source](https://fortune.com/crypto/2024/03/13/joe-bidens-latest-budge-proposal-calls-for-a-30-tax-on-crypto-mining/)

 8. **The Nigerian High Court orders Binance to disclose all data of its Nigerian users.**